 Sequoyah State Park in Hulbert: Free to lodge and cabin guests only.

 Pack your snacks and start making memories at one of Oklahoma’s nostalgic drive-in movie theaters.
-For $8, adults can catch a flick at the Admiral Twin Drive-In in Tulsa or Chief Drive-In Theatre in Ninnekah.
-Movie-goers can catch a show for just $7 at the Beacon Drive-In Theater in Guthrie, Tower Drive-In Movie Theater in Poteau or Winchester Drive-In in Oklahoma City.
-Admission to the El-Co Drive-In Theatre in Shattuck is even cheaper at an extremely affordable $6 for adults.
+For $9, adults can catch a flick at the Admiral Twin Drive-In in Tulsa, while rates are $10 at the Winchester Drive-In in Oklahoma City.
+Movie-goers can catch a show for just $8 at the Beacon Drive-In Theater in Guthrie, the Chief Drive-In Theatre in Ninnekah or Sapulpa's Tee Pee Drive-In.
+Admission to the Tower Drive-In Movie Theater in Poteau is even cheaper at $7, while El-Co Drive-In Theatre in Shattuck is an extremely affordable $6 for adults.
 Be sure to ask about discounted admission for children, and bring cash because it is the only form of currency accepted at many of these theaters.

 Oklahoma’s roadside oddities are sprinkled all across the state from big-city attractions like Tulsa’s Golden Driller and Oklahoma City’s Milk Bottle Grocery to the Creek County Frog Rock in Mannford and the Spider VW Bug in Lexington.
 Whether you’re looking for the world’s highest hill or the world’s largest peanut, you’ll find it in the Sooner State.
 Grab some friends, hop in the car and discover over 50 quirky roadside attractions across the state.

 Braum’s Family Farm: Cool off with a sweet treat and free factory tour from Braum’s Family Farm in Tuttle.
 Visitors will get a behind-the-scenes peek at how Braum’s delicious ice cream is made with a guided tour Monday through Friday with advance reservations.